Sanghamitra Bandyopadhyay

 Sanghamitra Bandyopadhyay (born 1968) is an Indian scientist specializing in computational biology.
-A professor at the Indian Statistical Institute, Kolkata, she is a Shanti Swarup Bhatnagar Prize winner in Engineering Science for 2010, IInfosys Prize 2017 laureate in the Engineering and Computer Science category and TWAS Prize winner for Engineering Sciences in 2018.
+A professor at the Indian Statistical Institute, Kolkata, she is a Shanti Swarup Bhatnagar Prize winner in Engineering Science for 2010, Infosys Prize (2017) laureate in the Engineering and Computer Science category and TWAS Prize winner for Engineering Sciences in 2018.
 Her research is mainly in the areas of evolutionary computation, pattern recognition, machine learning and bioinformatics.
 Since 1 August 2015, she has been the Director of the Indian Statistical Institute, and she would oversee the functioning of all five centres of Indian Statistical Institute located at Kolkata, Bangalore, Delhi, Chennai, and Tezpur besides several other Statistical Quality Control & Operation Research Units spread across India.
-She is the first woman Director of the Indian Statistical Institute.
+She was the first woman Director of the Indian Statistical Institute.
 Currently she is on the Prime Ministers' Science, Technology and Innovation Advisory Council.

 Sanghamitra Bandyopadhyay has been honoured with the Padma Shri, the fourth highest Indian civilian award, for her contributions to the Science and Engineering in 2022 by the Government of India.